jacklandrin/OnlySwitch/README.md

 | Is dark mode        | finished          |
 | Set dark mode       | finished          |

-## Supported Languages
+## Supported Languages 🇺🇳
 English, Simplified Chinese, German, Croatian, Turkish, Polish, Filipino, Dutch, Italian, Russian, Spanish, Japanese, Somali, Korean

 ## Welcome to pull requests for these

 * support other languages
-* fix bug: radio player crash
+* fix bugs

 If you have other good ideas 💡, feel free to send an E-mail to me.

+🚀The future plan is to make OnlySwitch become a toolkit-sharing platform.
+OnlySwitch will allow developers to distribute javascript code to create more features. @AruSeito and I are implementing this plan.
+If you are also interested in it, feel free to join us.

 ## Donate
 If you like it, help support this app by giving me a cup of tea for me to keep coding.